 So many good movies, so little time!

-If you didn't watch at least five of these movies, you weren't a kid in the '80s and '90s
+If you didn't watch at least five of these movies, were you even a kid in the '80s and '90s?

 Back in the good ol' days not every kids movie was an animation, writes Lucy Kippist.